 Why were the email sender authentication standards created?

 As you can imagine, spammers, phishing, and spoofing emails or hackers can use your email address and send it to someone impersonating you.
-Even though, sender authentication standard is not a bulletproof concept; it can prevent most of the attacks made in your name.
+Even though the sender authentication standard is not a bulletproof concept, it can prevent most attacks made in your name.